top of page

 Many cruisers, myself included, are comfortable paying out of pocket for minor illnesses, dental visits, or basic diagnostics, especially in regions where healthcare is affordable.
 The risk lies in serious events like critical illness, injury, infections, or anything requiring hospitalization or evacuation.

-I experienced this first hand when a crew member, who'd decided against getting health insurance, was diagnosed with a life threatening blood clot.
-He was extremely lucky that we were in Trinidad & Tobago at the time, one of the few countries worldwide that offers free public healthcare to foreigners.
+I experienced this first hand when a crew member, who'd decided against getting an expat health insurance plan, was diagnosed with a life threatening blood clot.
+He was extremely lucky that we were in Trinidad & Tobago at the time, which is one of the few countries that offers free public healthcare to foreigners.
 Elsewhere, it could have been financially devastating.

 Cost for a policy